calcium1528/gt-reprise/general/reality.md

 ### Engine
 The engine is the core processing layer of Reality of which timeline functions are handled.
 It is not a location or dimension of Reality.

-A SAVE file (aka. a file) is a save state of a timeline.<br>
+A SAVE file (aka. a file) is a save state of a timeline.
+Certain beings possessing Determination can access these files through SAVE points.<br>
-Certain individuals with the Determination trait can interact with SAVE files through the SAVE, LOAD, RESET, and ERASE functions.<br>
+A SAVE point is an object that manifests around the world, providing an interface for entities to interact with SAVE files using the SAVE, LOAD, RESET, and ERASE functions.
+A few people with Determination are able to directly access this interface without the need of a SAVE point.

 These functions do not necessarily affect everyone equally.
-Certain people may retain memories or awareness of previous versions of the timeline.
+Some people may retain memories or awareness of previous versions of the timeline.

 #### Timeline functions
 - SAVE records the current state of the timeline at a specific point to a SAVE file.
 If one already exists associated with the timeline, it is normally overwritten (edge cases will soon be brought to light).